itsnebulalol/ding/README.md

 # dleovl says:
 This is a fork of `itsnebulalol/ding` to incorporate a GitHub Actions workflow `.yml` for building without a Mac.
 As the `LICENSE` allows for distribution and modification, this repository can be made.
 The changes to the source are noted below, making it more reliable and safer than a piracy repository.
-The link to purchase the tweak are noted below, please do so to support the developer.
+The link to purchase the tweak is noted below, please do so if you want to support the developer.

 ## Licensing